cypress-io/cypress-documentation/content/guides/continuous-integration/github-actions.md

 <Alert type="info">

-Caching of dependencies and build artifacts between installation and worker jobs can be accomplished with the GitHub Actions [Upload/Download Artifact Actions](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts).
+Caching of dependencies and build artifacts between installation and worker jobs can be accomplished with the [Upload/Download Artifact Actions](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts).

 </Alert>